dotnetfringe/2017.dotnetfringe.org/docs/get-involved.md

 The Organizing Team
 -------------------

 .NET Fringe is organized by a small team of people based in Portland, Oregon.
-The team varies each year, but was originally founded by [Troy Howard] and [Adron Hall].
+The team varies each year, but was originally founded by [Troy Howard], [Adron Hall] and [Glenn Block].

 Our organizing team has a variety of responsibilities that all contribute towards delivering an awesome experience for our attendees and speakers.
 We've formalized those into the following roles: